booth-algo/RISC-V-T24/docs/team_statement_sections/single_cycle.md

 ## Conclusion

-Overall, the `single cycle` version was a nice build-up to the more challenging parts of the RV32I processor design, and honed my skills well for the upcoming
+Overall, the `single cycle` version was a nice build-up, and honed our skills well to take on the more challenging parts of the RV32I processor design.